axodotdev/oranda/docs/src/quickstart.md

 ```

 Since `oranda` is designed to work without configuration, the quickest start is to just run `oranda dev` in an
-existing project with at least a `README.md` file!
-This will spawn a web server that serves your site, plus
+existing project!
+This will spawn a web server that serves your site, plus an extra process that watches for
-an extra process that watches for changes in files relevant to `oranda`'s build process.
+changes in files relevant to `oranda`'s build process.

 ## In a Cargo project